Spanish Poppy Seeds

 - — A rich source of essential minerals

 - — Kosher, Vegan

 Poppy seeds are nutritious and can be used in a great variety of dishes.
 They possess some unique healing properties that made them extremely popular among the healers of old.
-Nowadays, poppy plants are grown commercially in many countries and every kind has some special properties.
+Nowadays, poppy plants are grown commercially in many countries, and every kind has some unique features.
 The most popular are poppy seeds from England, Australia, Holland, and Spain.

-Poppy seeds from Spain are dark gray, almost black in color.
-The most important health benefits offered by them are:
+Poppy seeds from Spain are dark gray, almost black.
+The most essential health benefits offered by them are: